Public Consultation on the General Review of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 Invitation to Provide Feedback

-7 With that context in mind, MTI invites businesses and members of the public to provide feedback on the various aspects of the CPTPP that could be improved and other beneficial elements that could be incorporated into the CPTPP by 31 May 2024.
-Feedback should be submitted via the form HERE.
-Alternatively, the form can be accessed via the QR code below.
+7 With that context in mind, MTI invites businesses and members of the public to provide feedback on the various aspects of the CPTPP that could be improved and other beneficial elements that could be incorporated into the CPTPP by 31 July 2024.
+Feedback should be submitted via the form HERE or via the QR code below.
+Alternatively, should you prefer an in-person meeting to convey your feedback on the CPTPP, you may write to MTI_CPTPP@mti.gov.sg.

 8 Please note that all submissions received may be published and attributed to the respective respondents unless they expressly request MTI not to do so.
 As such, if respondents would like (i) their whole submission, or part of it, or (ii) their identity, or both, to be kept confidential, please state so in the submission.
 In addition, MTI reserves the right not to publish any submissions received where MTI considers it not in the public interest to do so, such as if the submission appears to be libellous or offensive.